Nine Network: Logo and corporate identity

 This logo would first be used in Sydney, Melbourne, Brisbane and Darwin markets but the logo would not be used in both Perth and Adelaide markets, until March 2010, due to being owned by WIN Corporation at the same time.

 As a part of a major relaunch, the entire logo became 3D on the same day as part of a short-lived rebrand.
 The nine dots are represented by translucent 3D discs during that year.
 The music used throughout the network's ID's and promotions was "Smile"' by The Supernaturals, released in 1997.
 This logo would only be used in 4 metropolitan markets.

 On 1 February 2009, the dots are once again 2D as part of a short-lived rebrand, which lasted until 26 September.

 On 27 September, the dots are changed to spheres from the 1997 logo yet again when the network's original slogan "Welcome Home" was launched.
 It also began to re-use the iconic "Still The One" theme tune from 1992 in one of the ID's.
 The dots is smaller, like the previous 2001 logo and in March 2010, the dots were reinstated in both Perth and Adelaide markets.

-On 4 September 2024 the Nine Network 3D logo has been officially removed and changed back to the original 2D 2008 logo during the Today Show Australia.
+Since 4th September 2024, the long-running Nine Network 3D logo has been officially removed and revival of the 2008 Nine Network logo only on-air presentation except other Nine Network channels which used currently for 3D logo instead of the main channel.